illoonego/linear-regression-from-scratch/CONTRIBUTING.md

 ## Tips for Contributors

-- Read the [DEVELOPMENT.md](DEVELOPMENT.md) for workflow and setup details.
 - Check the TODO list and open issues for tasks.
 - Ask questions via Issues or Discussions if you need help.
 - Be respectful and collaborative in all interactions.